-Stellers are found throughout the North Pacific Rim from Japan to central California.
-Unlike California sea lions, Stellers tend to remain off shore or haul out in unpopulated areas.
-Breeding occurs along the North Pacific Rim from Año Nuevo Island in central California to the Kuril Islands North of Japan, with the greatest concentration of rookeries (breeding grounds) in the Gulf of Alaska and Aleutian Islands.
+Steller sea lions are found in coastal waters of the North Pacific Ocean from Japan to central California..
+Breeding occurs along the North Pacific Rim from Año Nuevo Island in central California to the Kuril Islands north of Japan, with the greatest concentration of rookeries (breeding grounds) in the Gulf of Alaska and Aleutian Islands.

-Pups are born on offshore islands from mid-May to mid-July and weigh 35-50 pounds (16-23 kg).
+Pups typically are born on islands from mid-May to mid-July and weigh 35-50 pounds (16-23 kg).
 Mothers stay with pups for one to two weeks before hunting at sea.
-Then they spend roughly equal amounts of time hunting and nursing pups on land.
+During the breeding season, mothers spend roughly equal amounts of time hunting and nursing pups on land and gradually spend more time at-sea as nursing pups get older.
 Pups usually nurse for a year, but some continue to nurse for up to three years.
 Mating occurs 10-14 days after the pups are born.
 Dominant mature males maintain territories for one to two months and mate with many females.
 During the breeding season, males do not eat.

 Steller sea lions eat a variety of fishes, invertebrates, and occasionally other pinnipeds.
 Known predators are killer whales (orcas) and white sharks.